jpellis/simpleciphers/README.md

 # simple ciphers

-This repository is a collection of mostly Python programs implementing simple encryption and decryption ciphers.
+Small but growing collection of mostly Python3 programs implementing simple encryption and decryption ciphers, starting with Caesar.